“People nowadays will riot over anything.”

 Story: A super busy, super self-absorbed businessman and his young daughter board a train so she can visit visit her mom in Busan, South Korea.
-But an obviously ill girl got on board too… I’m sure she’s not infected with any kind of zombie virus.
+An obviously ill girl got on board too… But I’m sure she’s not infected with any kind of zombie virus.
 Next stop?
 The apocalypse!

-Scares: So many heart in throat moment, you may want to get your doctor’s okay before digging in.
+Scares: So many heart-in-throat moments, you may want to get your doctor’s okay before digging in.

-Splat factor: Lots of blood, infection-type icky, and medium-range biting/wounds.
+Splat factor: Lots of blood, infection-type icky stuff, and medium-range biting/wounds.
 No gore per se, but tons of the ol’ ultraviolence.

 Closing scene “shocker”?: Nup.
 Yay!

 Remake, Sequel or OG (Original Ghoul)?: While the zombie genre has a slew of films, this one is refreshingly original.